dmanlfc/arcade1up/README.md

 ### Volume switch
 Connect the brown wire to Pin 7 (GPIO4), red wire to Pin 9 (Ground) & the black wire to Pin 11 (GPIO17) of the GPIO header.

-Note: I use the audio out from the Pi directly to my amp (mini phone to 2x RCA)
+Note: I use the audio out from the Pi directly to my amp (mini phono to 2x RCA)

 ## Install
 I created a directory called scripts under my home folder.